ErikaCL/Magenta/README.md

 <div align="justify">

-**MAGENTA** includes an _integrated_ and _consistently processed_ catalog of microbial genes from mangrove ecosystems, serving as a global repository of unique and non-redundant genes, species-level identity threshold.
-It leverages publicly available data from specialized databases, including _whole-genome shotgun (WGS) metagenomes_ from five key habitats of the mangrove microbial community —rhizosphere, seawater, sediment, soil, and wetland— alongside _metagenomes collected by our research team from local mangrove environments in Mexico_ (e.g. Tuxpan, Cd. del Carmen, Cozumel).
-This comprehensive approach provides critical insights into local microbial communities, and significantly enhancing our understanding of **global microbial diversity** and the ecological roles these microorganisms play within these vital ecosystems.
+**MAGENTA** encompasses an integrated and systematically processed catalog of microbial genes from mangrove ecosystems, functioning as a global repository of unique, non-redundant gene information.
+It utilizes publicly available data from specialized databases, including whole-genome shotgun (WGS) metagenomes from five key habitats of the mangrove microbial community —rhizosphere, seawater, sediment, soil, and wetland— alongside metagenomes collected by our research team from local mangrove environments in Mexico (e.g., Tuxpan, Cd. del Carmen, Cozumel).
+This comprehensive approach delivers critical insights into local microbial communities while significantly enhancing our understanding of global microbial diversity and the ecological roles these microorganisms play within these vital ecosystems.

 </div>